 In addition to conducting the Town’s business and providing services for the benefit of its citizens, the Town Council’s primary objective is to promote economic development by supporting current businesses and encouraging new retail and commercial growth.

 The Town Council is composed of five members, including the Mayor, who are elected to serve four-year terms.
 The next election is in November, 2018.

 Current members of the Stanardsville Town Council are:

 237 Madison Road Stanardsville, VA 22973

 193 Rectory Lane, Stanardsville,VA 22973

 The Town of Stanardsville’s Comprehensive Plan is intended to guide future development and physical growth within the Town for the next 10 to 20 years, with the purpose of supporting economic vitality and improving the quality of life for its residents and the surrounding community.
 As required by state law, the Comprehensive Plan, prepared by the County’s Planning Commission with the assistance of the Town Council, must be updated every five years.
-The current 2011 Comprehensive Plan will be revised and updated in 2017.
+The current Comprehensive Plan was revised and updated in 2017.
 Click link below to view Comp Plan.